yz-wang99/global-crop-yield-code/README.txt

 PUBLIC CODE AND SELECTED OUTPUTS
 ================================

-Title: An integrative framework for early estimation of global crop yields under increasing global crises
+Title: An integrative framework for early estimation of global crop yields demonstrated under large-scale disruptions

 This repository contains the archived implementation and selected prediction outputs supporting the manuscript named above.
 It estimates national yields of